 Aston Martin’s experience with turbochargers came in handy with the turbocharger.
 Use of a VGT unit (variable geometry Turbo) allows the aspect ratio of the blades inside the housings to be changed depending on engine load and RPM.
 The system allows for a balanced performance throughout the whole rev range, it generates more boost at lower RPM’s but then wont starve the engine at higher RPM.

-With it being listed as a track bike sees no noise, emissions or homologation standards to meet, giving freedom to do whatever the designers felt like.
-The slick shod chassis is complete with a Titanium frame, carbon fibre rear subframe and carbon fibre bodywork.
+With it being listed as a track bike sees no noise, emissions, or homologation standards to meet, giving freedom to do whatever the designers felt like.
+The slick shod chassis is complete with a Titanium frame, carbon fiber rear subframe and carbon fiber bodywork.
 Wishbone forks with a single shock hidden away on the front end under the nose cone.
-The other side of the nosecone we get a full colour TFT dashboard and tan handlebar grips.
+The other side of the nosecone we get a full-colour TFT dashboard and tan handlebar grips.

 Time will tell if any of these bikes will be actually used properly, or just collection pieces, I really hope its the former.

 Small Italian manufacturer Bimota has always pushed the boundaries of motorcycle design.
 Still, like other Italian artisan manufacturers, they have a troubled history.
 Bankruptcy in 2000, after years of worrying finances, meant the factory closed its doors, until an investment buyout.

 Word had been floating around for a while that Kawasaki was keeping an eye on the Italian company.
 With news at EICMA that Kawasaki has officially partnered with Bimota and “Considered it a privilege to be able to, through Italian Motorcycle Investment, support the Bimota brand in its revival.”